Join A Secret Italy

 Here then are...

-Then you have to get to it down some stairs...
+Then you have to get there by going down some stairs...

 Getting down is very easy.

-Great beach though and the sea is crystalline clear.
+Great beach, though, and the sea is crystal clear.

-Things get very busy here on weekends and during the summer vacation time of July and August so, if you can, try to visit in May, June or even early September.
-The one advantage of visiting in July or August is the atmosphere - classic Italian beach scene.
+Things get very busy here on weekends and during the summer vacation time of July and August, so if you can, try to visit in May, June, or even early September.
+The one advantage of visiting in July or August is the atmosphere—the classic Italian beach scene.

 A definite bucket list beach this one.
 I don't think a beach quite like it exists anywhere else on earth.